 Use these as a starting point, and try designing your own.
 I’m sure you will all have a great time.

 For more LEGO fun see:

 Our big LEGO page full of LEGO goodness.

 Get more Leprechaun Trap Ideas from my friend Clare as well.

 If you and your kids build some LEGO Leprechaun Traps be sure to share them with us.
-You can share on the Brain Power Boy FB page or put a link to your Pinterest or Instagram picture in the comments below.
+You can share on the Brain Power Boy FB page.
 We would love to see them!